π Research

 Cooperative Sensing and Heterogeneous Information Fusion in VCPS: A Multi-agent Deep Reinforcement Learning Approach

-- Submitted to IEEE Transactions on Intelligent Transportation Systems (under review)
+• Accepted by IEEE Transactions on Intelligent Transportation Systems [JCR Q1|SCI Q1]

 NOMA-based VEC